James Failla: Gotti years

 Over time, Failla built a close partnership with the Genovese crime family.
 It was rumored that the Genovese leadership wanted to install Failla as Gambino boss after a failed assassination attempt on then Gambino boss John Gotti.
 In 1986, as a result of the tapings at Castellano's house in 1983, Failla was indicted on racketeering charges.
 However, in June 1987, Failla was acquitted on federal racketeering charges.
 The reason cited for the acquittal was his lack of conversation on those tapings.

 In 1989, Failla participated in the murder of Gambino mobster Thomas Spinelli.
 A member of Failla's crew, Spinelli had recently testified before a grand jury and was due to appear again.
 Gambino underboss Sammy Gravano ordered Spinelli's murder to prevent him from providing further testimony.
 Spinelli was murdered inside a Brooklyn factory.

 In December 1990, when Gotti went to jail awaiting trial, he appointed Failla as acting boss of the family.
 After Gotti's incarceration, Failla and Peter Gotti both jointly held the acting street-boss position until Peter took over control completely.

 Prison

 In 1991, Gravano became a government witness and implicated Failla in the 1989 Spinelli murder.
 In April 1993, Failla was charged with racketeering and murdering Spinelli.
 In 1994, in a plea bargain deal, Failla pleaded guilty to one count of conspiracy to commit murder.
 During the sentencing phase, Failla appeared in court on crutches and his lawyer pleaded for leniency based on his client's heart problems and hypertension.
 Failla was sentenced to seven years in prison.

 Death

 On August 5, 1999, James Failla died of natural causes in a federal prison in Texas.
-He is buried at the Moravian Cemetery in New Dorp, New York.